espSiyam/Unsupervised-Anomaly-Detection---Encoder-decoder-architecture/readme.md

 ## 3. Model testing part:
 * If anomaly is detected at any frame, those frames will automatically stored in anomal_images folder

+## 4. Few Minor changes:
+* Made the codes moduler by separating the related functions and stored the as .py in utility folder.
+    * format_timedelta and get_saving_frames_durations functions for 1.
+Preprocessing part.
+    * mean_squared_loss function for 3.
+Model testing part.

+## 4. Experimented but failed:
+* Tried quantization and pruning (Tensorflow lite) of the model but failed.
+There aren't any enough resources for this type of architecture (Encoder-Decoder).
+It would make the inference faster, requre less memory and ideal to deploy on edge devices.